COVID: Joe Biden doubles US vaccination goal at press conference | DW | 25.03.2021

 Biden was the first president in four decades to go more than two months after inauguration without holding a formal question and answer session with reporters.
 By waiting until the stimulus package was passed, Biden was able to use the press conference to showcase a major achievement for his administration.

-Due to coronavirus precautions, the press conference is being held in the East Room at the White House with socially distanced chairs spread out for journalists.
+Due to coronavirus precautions, the press conference was held in the East Room at the White House with socially distanced chairs spread out for journalists.